zenml-io/zenml/docs/book/extending-zenml/secrets-manager.md

         """Delete all existing secrets."""
 ```

+{% hint style="info" %}
+This is a slimmed-down version of the base implementation which aims to
+highlight the abstraction layer.
+In order to see the full implementation
+and get the complete docstrings, please check the [API docs](https://apidocs.zenml.io/0.7.3/api_docs/secrets_managers/#zenml.secrets_managers.base_secrets_manager.BaseSecretsManager).
+{% endhint %}

 ## List of available secrets managers

 Out of the box, ZenML comes with a `LocalSecretsManager` implementation, which